Top 10 Best Suburbs in Houston for Families

 Median home prices vary between communities.
 Property tax rates vary per school district and MUD, check with your taxing office, Realtor or builder for the exact rate.

-Families are flocking to this North Houston suburb drawn by its small-town vibe and abundant natural amenities.
+Families are flocking to this North Houston suburb drawn by its small-town vibe and abundant natural amenities that are perfect for families looking for new homes in Houston.
 The biggest draw is nearby 22,000-acre Lake Conroe with communities such as Grand Central Park, Woodforest and Graystone Hills serving as affordable home bases for families who enjoy water sports, hiking and biking.
 Families also enjoy convenient access to W. G. Jones State Park and Sam Houston National Forest.
 Urban activities are a mere 15 minutes away in The Woodlands.
 Numerous family-friendly activities can be found here, including The Woodlands Children’s Museum, Waterway Square and The Cynthia Mitchell Woods Pavilion.

 Three school districts — Montgomery ISD, Conroe ISD and Willis ISD — serve residential communities.
 Montgomery ISD is a favorite among parents and has won a number of awards.
 Conroe ISD is well regarded with students performing above the state average on state-mandated tests.
 Willis ISD is a growing district that Niche.com rates as one of the top 30 districts with the best teachers in the Houston area